soroushchehresa/unsplash-wallpapers/README.md

 <br />

-## ⚠️ It was an experimental side project to me and I've not maintained that since 2019!
+## ⚠️ Not maintained
+It was an experimental side project to me and I've not maintained that since 2019.
 If you are interested to be a maintainer you can send your request by <b>s1996ch@gmail.com</b>